johnfraserss/ccc/ccc-2022-info.md

 #### Actions:
 - Complete [~~this~~](#) survey to show your interest.
 This survey will close on January 28th at 8:30AM. **Sign-up time has passed.
 Thank you to all of those that have shown their interest.**
 - Pay for your entry on SchoolCashOnline (available approximately January 31 - February 3)
 - If you have not done so already, sign up for the [CCC Grader](https://cccgrader.com/) (this is where the contest will occur and it has practice questions).
-You might need a particular number for this (057307222).